 Nearby there are a couple more beaches to explore like: Sports Beach and Spennah Beach.
 For those looking for an Entebbe Airport Hotel I can recommend the Protea Hotel by Marriott Entebbe.
 It has a nice pool with stunning views over Lake Victoria.
 It is located only 2 minutes from the International Airport as well as 2 minutes from Aero Beach.

 I also visited Kampala from Entebbe and damn that was an incredible experience.
 I sincerely recommend you to check out some of the places to visit in Kampala, it is worth it, trust me.
 But be prepared for a very intense day!
-Kampala is crazyland in a good way! :)
+Kampala is crazyland in a good way!
+Have a look at the best things to do in Kampala and decide for yourself if you want to visit.

 I recommend you doing a Free Walking Tour in Kampala.
 It takes around 4 hours and you will be guided by a local through the city.
 It passes by the best places to visit in Kampala: Independence Monument, Katanga Slums, Craft Village, Nakasero Food Market, Hindu Temple, Owino Market, Namirembe Cathedral.
 Gadaffi Mosque and much more.